-Opinion | A highly qualified Black female Fed nominee opens a spigot of GOP vitriol
+Opinion | Republicans keep attacking a highly qualified Black female Fed nominee

 There appears to be a pattern here.
 When Mr. Biden recently reaffirmed his campaign pledge to nominate a qualified Black woman to serve on the Supreme Court, Sen. John Neely Kennedy (R-La.) reportedly said he was concerned the nominee wouldn’t know “a law book from a J. Crew catalog.”
 And Sen. Ted Cruz (R-Tex.) said, “Black women are, what, 6 percent of the U.S. population?
 [Biden’s] saying to 94 percent of Americans, ‘I don’t give a damn about you.’ ”

 In the case of Ms. Cook, some Republicans have claimed she knows little about the Fed and macroeconomics.
 That could not be further from the truth.
-She is an expert on financial crises, developing countries, and the role patents and innovation play in growth.
+She is an expert on financial crises, developing countries and the role patents and innovation play in growth.

 Some Republicans have zeroed in on her research on long-standing racial disparities in the economy, which they characterize as unrelated to the macroeconomy.
 That criticism reveals their own ignorance.
-The fact that some Americans are not able to reach their full potential, even today, because of discrimination and other barriers, harms the economy.
+The fact that some Americans are not able to reach their full potential, even today, because of discrimination and other barriers harms the economy.
 One of those who encouraged Ms. Cook to keep studying this interrelationship was Nobel Prize winner Milton Friedman, the avatar of free-market economics.

 Another GOP gripe is that Ms. Cook voiced support this past year for a bill in Congress that would form a commission to study the possibility of reparations to African Americans.
-Note that she was advocating for more research.
+Note that she was advocating more research.
 And Congress, not the Fed, will decide these issues.

 We reiterate our support for Ms. Cook.
-She’s qualified and brings much needed expertise on hyperinflation and inequality.
+She’s qualified and brings much-needed expertise on hyperinflation and inequality.
 The Senate should approve her soon.